hubleto/developer/book/content/pages/tutorial/add-first-model.md

 </div>
 ```

 > **YOU ARE READY** Now open Hubleto in your browser, go to your app and then to contacts.
 Enjoy your new addressbook 😜.
+If you like Hubleto, [help us improve](../improve) it.

 ## Download the app